redhat-best-practices-for-k8s/certsuite/docs/configuration.md

 #### targetCrdFilters

 The CRD name suffix used to filter the CNF's CRDs among all the CRDs present in the cluster.
-For each CRD it can also be specified if it's scalable or not in order to avoid some lifecyle test cases.
+For each CRD it can also be specified if it's scalable or not in order to avoid some lifecycle test cases.

 ``` { .yaml .annotate }
 targetCrdFilters: